davebenson/doom4-walkthrough/README.md

 The anteroom to Olivia's Lab holds a Codex Entry "UAC Personnel / Olivia Pierce".

 After a few screens, you be in Olivia's Private Lab: there's a central hologram of a stone coffin-like thing being guarded.
-There's BFG Ammo, a Munitions Crate, an Argent Cell #..., and a screen to interact with.
+There's BFG Ammo, a Munitions Crate, an ARGENT CELL 9.???, and a screen to interact with.
 On the left is a lone dilapidated computer where Demon Destruction can be "played": just interact with the running computer on the side and exit to get the Combat Challenge.

 The final screen is back in the circular archive room: be ready for a fight after Dr Hayden rambles on a while.